Notes to self, 2025

 2025-05-31 - invalid elf header magic / rook-ceph / k8s

 Yesterday, we noticed some previously unseen messages in the logs: Invalid ELF header magic: != \x7fELF.
-Of course an ELF binary should start with the same valid header.
+Of course an ELF binary should start with a valid header.
 Who/what is trying to run something else?

 kubelet[1605]: I0530 11:05:30.172379 1605 scope.go:117] "RemoveContainer" containerID="<id>" containerd[1717]: time="2025-05-30T11:05:30.173674804+02:00" level=info msg="CreateContainer within sandbox \"<id>\" for container &ContainerMetadata{Name:csi-rbdplugin,Attempt:853,}" containerd[1717]: time="2025-05-30T11:05:30.182002680+02:00" level=info msg="CreateContainer within sandbox \"<id>\" for &ContainerMetadata{Name:csi-rbdplugin,Attempt:853,} returns container id \"<id>\"" containerd[1717]: time="2025-05-30T11:05:30.182178318+02:00" level=info msg="StartContainer for \"<id>\"" ctre[1581]: C 1748595930 k8s.io quay.io/cephcsi/cephcsi:v3.8.0 systemd[1]: Started cri-containerd-<id>.scope - libcontainer container <id>. containerd[1717]: time="2025-05-30T11:05:30.218713573+02:00" level=info msg="StartContainer for \"<id>\" returns successfully" ctre[1581]: T 1748595930 k8s.io quay.io/cephcsi/cephcsi:v3.8.0 kernel: [33B blob data] systemd[1]: cri-containerd-<id>.scope: Deactivated successfully. containerd[1717]: time="2025-05-30T11:05:30.258058437+02:00" level=info msg="received exit event container_id:\"<id>\" id:\"<id>\" pid:1942336 exit_status:255 exited_at:{seconds:1748595930 nanos:257930298}" ctre[1581]: t 1748595930 k8s.io quay.io/cephcsi/cephcsi:v3.8.0 systemd[1]: run-containerd-io.containerd.runtime.v2.task-k8s.io-<id>-rootfs.mount: Deactivated successfully. containerd[1717]: time="2025-05-30T11:05:31.547087240+02:00" level=info msg="shim disconnected" id=<id> namespace=k8s.io containerd[1717]: time="2025-05-30T11:05:31.547113810+02:00" level=warning msg="cleaning up after shim disconnected" id=<id> namespace=k8s.io containerd[1717]: time="2025-05-30T11:05:31.547119691+02:00" level=info msg="cleaning up dead shim" namespace=k8s.io kubelet[1605]: I0530 11:05:32.203748 1605 scope.go:117] "RemoveContainer" containerID="<id>"